jparrill/ztp-the-hard-way/docs/disconnected-ZTP-flow-hub-deployment.md

 We will point to the right resource to go through all these pre-requisites in order to help you understand the procedure and how it works (The links points to every step 1-by-1 in the documentation of this repository).

-- [**Host Internal resources (Registry and HTTPD)**](./prerequirements/host-internal-resources.md): Contains the necessary things to raise up a HTTPD, Internal Registry and Download the ISO's and RootFS files to be hosted in the node
+- [**Host Internal resources (Registry and HTTPD)**](/docs/prerequirements/host-internal-resources.md): Contains the necessary things to raise up a HTTPD, Internal Registry and Download the ISO's and RootFS files to be hosted in the node
-- [**Mirror OCP Release**](./prerequirements/mirror-ocp-release.md): Contains the way to mirror an OCP Release.
+- [**Mirror OCP Release**](/docs/prerequirements/mirror-ocp-release.md): Contains the way to mirror an OCP Release.
-- [**Mirror OLM Marketplace**](./prerequirements/mirror-olm.md): Contains the way to mirror the OLM in order to see it in a disconnected environment.
+- [**Mirror OLM Marketplace**](/docs/prerequirements/mirror-olm.md): Contains the way to mirror the OLM in order to see it in a disconnected environment.

 After going through these steps, we can continue with the typical flow.

+But first we need to deploy the Openshift Hub:

+- if you already did this step, continue on [ACM Deployment](#acm-deployment-in-a-disconnected-environment)
+- If not, please go here and follow the [instructions for the Openshift Hub Cluster](/docs/prerequirements/ocp4-ipi-deployment.md)

 ---